dida-do/GeoGrapher/README.md

 # GeoGrapher

-*GeoGrapher* is a Python library for building and handling remote sensing computer vision datasets assembled from vector features and raster images.
+*GeoGrapher* is a Python library for building remote sensing computer vision datasets assembled from vector features and raster images.
 It connects the features and images by a bipartite graph that keeps track of the containment and intersection relations between them making it particularly